inscist/api-guidelines/Guidelines.md

 Operations **MUST** support GET semantics.
 The GET operation against an operation **MUST** return:

-1. The operation resource, it's state, and any extended state relevant to the particular API.
+1. The operation resource, its state, and any extended state relevant to the particular API.
 2. `200 OK` as the response code.

 Services **MAY** support operation cancellation by exposing DELETE on the operation.